atastycookie/YandexMoney/README.md

 **Supported frameworks**
 > * [**Django**](https://github.com/aTastyCookie/yandexmoney_django) - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+> * [**Omnipay**](https://github.com/aTastyCookie/yandexmoney_omnipay) is a payment processing library for PHP.
+It has been designed based on ideas from Active Merchant, plus experience implementing dozens of gateways for CI Merchant.
+It has a clear and consistent API, is fully unit tested, and even comes with an example application to get you started.

 **Supported CMS**
 > * [**1С-Битрикс**](http://dev.1c-bitrix.ru/learning/course/index.php?COURSE_ID=42&LESSON_ID=3547) is the industry's most secure website management, e-commerce and e-marketing solution that delivers extreme value in performance, functionality, and ease-of-use for small and medium-sized businesses.